clam004/clam004/README.md

+# Hello fellow human :wave:

-My scientific passion and engineering focus are on post-training (ie finetuning & reinforcement learning) of pretrained vision & language models, knowledge augmentation (ie RAG), long term & episodic memory and commmunicating these concepts in a non-intimidating, empathetic, yet technically meaningful way.
+I am an AI/ML engineer and former practicing physician working in generative AI Ops.
+My scientific passion is in deep reinforcement learning of pre-trained neural networks and imbuing these models with long term episodic memory.
+I enjoy commmunicating these concepts in a non-intimidating, empathetic, yet technically meaningful way.

 *Tools*
 <p dir="auto">